Our opioid response

 Board-level oversight of our opioid-related safety, programs and initiatives

-Aetna has also employed a comprehensive strategy to fight opioid misuse, with the goal in 2020 to drastically reduce overprescribing and misuse.
+Aetna has also employed a comprehensive strategy to fight opioid misuse, with the goal to drastically reduce overprescribing and misuse.

 Aetna’s strategic programs focus on prevention, intervention and support for treatment, including ‘super-prescriber’ interventions to physicians, surgeons and dentists with outlying opioid prescribing habits; Aetna Pharmacy’s Controlled Substance Use programs that identify and intervene with at-risk members; and the Guardian Angel pilot program to identify and outreach to members who recently experienced an opioid-related overdose.

 Our ongoing opioid misuse prevention efforts and enterprise initiatives are supported by all parts of the company — including our CVS Pharmacy retail presence in nearly 10,000 communities across the country, CVS Caremark, our PBM that manages medications for more than 100 million plan members — and reach patients, providers, payors, advocacy organizations, elected leaders and community health advocates.

 Working in collaboration with these health care stakeholders, CVS Health is committed to helping to address opioid misuse.